farzadab/agile/algorithms/report.md

 ??? is the sign of the loss used in updating actor correct?
 Res: yes ✔ 🔍🔍🔍 : flipped the sign of loss and it was obviously increasing the cost

+??? the current sampling and update scheme is not so good, may need better memory structure or ...
+??? need more exploration?